• What makes Massachusetts' beaches unique?

 The beach runs between Edgartown and Oak Bluffs and has a lifeguard at the Edgartown end in addition to a number of concession stands.
 The beach forms the seaward coast of a 750-acre brackish tidal lagoon called Sengekontacket Pond.

 There is a nice scenic hiking and biking trail between the beach and the pond.
 It is also a refuge for rare and protected bird species, such as the least tern and piping plover.
-More things to do on Martha's Vineyard
+To reach Martha's Vineyard you will need to catch a ferry at Woods Hole.
+In the summer, a ferry reservation is pretty much a must.

 Between Oak Bluffs and Edgartown, off Beach Rd, Oak Bluffs, Martha's Vineyard, MA